 Prices vary starting at around £30, and rising all the way up to £180.
 What you pay will depend on the features it has and the material used.

-The most important element of your jacket is the outer shell: is it lightweight, heavy, made from special water-resistant and windproof material or just basic?
+The most important element of your jacket is the outer shell.
+Is it lightweight?
+Heavy?
+Made from special water-resistant and windproof material?
 Material such as GORE-TEX has revolutionized outdoor clothing.
 GORE-TEX fabrics are created by laminating a membrane to high-performance textiles, then sealing them with an innovative solution for guaranteed waterproof protection.

 Ventilation and breathability are the next big issues.
-Jackets will have mesh panels and insets (such as Gore's Essential range) and the latest high-tech methods such as Body Mapping 360° by new brand Ashmei, ensures that the right muscles get the right coverage and ventilation with the combination of merino wool and softshell.
+Jackets will have mesh panels and insets and the latest high-tech methods such as Body Mapping 360° by Ashmei, ensures that the right muscles get the right coverage and ventilation with the combination of merino wool and softshell.

 When it comes to the finish, the places to look are the zips, hems, cuffs and neck.
-Extra protection from the elements can be provided by draw cords in the hem and Velcro straps in the cuffs (check out Adidas Adistar Women's Jacket and Gore's Essential range); and soft fleece lining in the neck adds comfort.
+Extra protection from the elements can be provided by draw cords in the hem and Velcro straps in the cuffs; and soft fleece lining in the neck adds comfort.
 Zips are a potential cold zone, so check for extra layers of material and security around the neck to keep it in place.

 Other extras include hoods, detachable or not, and jackets that convert to vests by removing the sleeves like Adidas's Convertible jacket.
 Hoods need to be secure in wind and rain, check if the pull cord can hold it in place (for example the Nike Element Shield Max range).
 Others are detachable or can be hidden away (for example Zoca's women's only jacket).

 See below for a list of our latest or click here to check out all the Running Bug Jacket reviews

 © Community Bug Ltd